|Photos||Video & Audio||Blogs||Statistics||Archive||Shop||Mobile|

 Surrey smashed the existing limited-overs record score as they made 496 for 4 in 50 overs against Gloucestershire at The Oval.
 Ali Brown led the way with 176 off 97 balls.

 Birth of Ashish Nehra, the Indian left-arm seamer who blew England into disarray with an explosive burst of 6 for 23 in the 2003 World Cup.
 But Nehra, whose late inswing is his main threat, faltered after a promising start in Test cricket.
 Surgery on a troublesome ankle, and an indifferent 2003-04 tour of Australia, followed, and though he performed creditably in Pakistan in 2004, he ceased to be an automatic pick.
 He hit the headlines with decent showings in the IPL, particularly in the second season, and was recalled to the one-day squad.
-Nehra then chose to concentrate on the shorter format and made it to the 2011 World Cup where he took three wickets in three games, though missing the final due to injury.
+Nehra then chose to concentrate on the shorter format and made it to the 2011 World Cup where he took three wickets in three games, though he missed the final due to injury.

 New South Wales' finest wicketkeeper is born.
 Brian Taber eased into their official team of the millennium, and he also played 16 Tests for Australia in the late 1960s.
 Taber, who hails from Wagga Wagga, was a natural, unfussy keeper but limited as a batsman: his first-class average was only 18.
 His last Tests were in the 0-4 thrashing by South Africa in 1969-70, after which he was replaced by Rodney Marsh.